 How to turn it on

-Once again, start in your Settings app and move through Accessibility > Magnification and tap on Magnification shortcut.
+Once again, start in your Settings app and move through Accessibility > Magnification and tap on the Magnification shortcut.
 Choose from one of the three options: Accessibility button, Hold volume keys, or Triple-tap screen.
-Of the three ways of turning on magnification, we recommend the button, because the triple-tap option will slow down your phone’s operation as single taps take longer, and holding down both volume buttons felt very awkward.
+Of the three ways of turning on magnification, we recommend the button because the triple-tap option will slow down your phone’s operation as single taps take longer, and holding down both volume buttons feels very awkward.
 When you back out of the menu to your home screen, you will see the accessibility button at the lower right of your screen.

 Tap on the Accessibility button, and an orange rectangle will surround the active area of your screen.

-Tapping anywhere within the rectangle will magnify the screen, centered on the point where you tapped.
+Tapping anywhere within the rectangle will magnify the screen, centered on where you tapped.
 Tapping near the Calendar icon yields a magnified image.
 Dragging with two fingers will let you scroll around the page, and pinching with two fingers will increase or decrease the zoom level.
 To end the magnification, tap on the Accessibility button again.

 How to use it